arcadyoboukhov/arcadyoboukhov/README.md

 # Arcady Oboukhov

 Oboukhov's main focus is on using his skills and knowledge to innovate technology and make the world a better place.
-He is dedicated to working long hours to achieve his goals and bring his vision of a better future for all to fruition Oboukhov
+He is dedicated to working long hours to achieve his goals and bring his vision of a better future for all to fruition.

 ## 👨‍💻 Skills
 - **Languages**: Primarily Python, JavaScript, and C++